resolve109/study-aws-sa/aws-study-guide.md

   - Ideal for large multi-VPC or multi-account architectures
   - Simplifies routing and management at scale
   - Confirmed as an effective solution for centralizing network management.
+- **Multi-Region VPC Communication**:
+  - For connecting VPCs across all regions with minimal administrative effort:
+    - Use AWS Transit Gateway for VPC communication within a single region
+    - Implement Transit Gateway peering across regions for cross-region communication
+  - This provides centralized management of interconnections
+  - Significantly reduces complexity compared to managing individual VPC peering connections
+  - More scalable than VPC peering for environments with many VPCs
+  - More efficient than using Direct Connect gateways or AWS PrivateLink for VPC-to-VPC connectivity

 ### AWS Direct Connect
 - **Redundancy Best Practices**: